Félicien M. Steichen: Workshops

 From 1973 to 1986, Steichen and Ravitch organized post-graduate workshops in surgical stapling in Pittsburgh.
 Each of the 26 workshops trained 40 surgeons and 20 operating room nurses, or more than 1,000 surgeons and 500 nurses in total.

 Multi-media

 Steichen was one of the first surgeons to film and narrate his operations.
 These films were used as teaching tools at the Montefiore Hospital auditorium during the Pitt workshops, by medical schools, and by U.S. Surgical's Education Department to train sales representatives for the company.
 Ten of the seventeen films he created are in the library of the American College of Surgeons.

 New York Medical College and Lenox Hill Hospital

 In 1978, Steichen became professor of surgery at the New York Medical College and director of surgery at Lenox Hill Hospital in New York City.
-He remained professor of aurgery at NYMC until 2008, then was named an emeritus professor.
+He remained professor of surgery at NYMC until 2008, then was named an emeritus professor.
 He was Director of Surgery at Lenox Hill Hospital until 1987, when he stepped down to become Attending Surgeon at Lenox Hill and at Westchester Medical Center, in Valhalla, New York.